 KIS – Keep It Simple

 Keep the wording simple and to the point.
 Too much text on a sign is confusing.
 Use words that sell and are easy to understand.
 Remember, your yard sign needs to be seen and understood in less than three seconds.
 Stick with the Who, What, Where, and When.
-We’re talking like, five words or less simple.
+We’re talking like, five words or less straightforward.
 If possible, try to get your message across with simply a phone number or an arrow.

 Prioritize your information

-The service offered is the most important text, followed by contact information than by your logo.
+The service offered is the essential text, followed by contact information than by your logo.
 Their size should reflect this hierarchy in their scope and prominence on the sign.
-This is because you want people to know what kind of work is being done.
+This is because you want people to know what kind of work you do.
 If they need that service too, then the viewer focuses on how to contact the company to get this work done, who are they reaching, and then the logo would be a part of the branding process as another way of remembering who they are contacting.